phil-opp/blog_os/blog/content/edition-3/posts/02-booting/uefi/index.md

 [`FileSystem::new`]: https://docs.rs/fatfs/0.3.5/fatfs/struct.FileSystem.html#method.new
 [`io::copy`]: https://doc.rust-lang.org/std/io/fn.copy.html

 Note that we're not doing any error handling here to keep the code short.
-This is not that problematic because the `disk_image` crate is only part of our build process, but you still might to use at least [`expect`] instead of `unwrap()` or an error handling crate such as [`anyhow`].
+This is not that problematic because the `disk_image` crate is only part of our build process, but you still might want to use at least [`expect`] instead of `unwrap()` or an error handling crate such as [`anyhow`].

 [`expect`]: https://doc.rust-lang.org/std/result/enum.Result.html#method.expect
 [`anyhow`]: https://docs.rs/anyhow/1.0.38/anyhow/